-I taught myself how to code when I was 22.
-To be honest, it was a brutal journey—late nights, an overwhelming amount of frustration, and way too much coffee.
+I taught myself how to code when I was 18.
+To be honest, it was a brutal journey — late nights, an overwhelming amount of frustration, and way too much coffee.

-The problem?
 I didn't have a roadmap.
 Instead, I wasted so much time trying to figure out the best place to start.
-I feel like I watched endless tutorials and still got nowhere.

-Join thousands of students by signing up for my course (including a 30-day satisfaction guarantee) today:
+Join thousands of students by signing up now:

 If you're not sold yet, keep reading this page to learn more about my Python for Finance course.